Mantissa-23/dotfiles/README.md

   - `zsh-history-substring-search`
   - `zsh-syntax-highlighting`

-## .emacs.d

-My own personal Emacs configuration.
-Emacs and nvim configurations are designed to be fairly similar in terms of what keybindings do what, however do to intrinsic differences in the editors there will be feature differences between the two, and due to my laziness and also flip-flopping between which one is my favorite editor, there will be differences in the keybindings.

-### Dependencies
-- ripgrep
-- npm: javascript-typescript-langserver
-- lean

-### Dependencies

-- hunspell or similar
-- ripgrep

 ## .bashrc and .zshrc

-Small shell customizations for UNIX
+Small shell customizations for UNIX.
+Reliant on zgen.

 ## .vimrc

-Just redirects vim initialization to `~/.config/nvim/init.vim`.
+Just redirects sources `~/.config/nvim/init.vim`.
 This init file is designed to intelligently choose not to load certain plugins or will ignore certain features if they aren't compatible with vanilla vim.
+I mainly use neovim though, so some stuff has probably slipped through the cracks.

 ## .tmux.conf

 An absolutely terrible tmux configuration file.
 Please do not use this.

+## .emacs.d

+Don't use my Emacs config.

 ## AppData/Romaing/Code/{User,Oni}